 Granted, most of the interesting astronomical objects that binoculars can show will appear very faint in them.
 But most objects that a telescope will show also appear very faint in it — certainly much fainter than you would like.
 Moreover, the map-using skills that you'll gain using binoculars to hunt out these dim, distant things in the dark wilds overhead are exactly the skills that you will need in order to put a telescope to good use.

 And the sky is always changing.
 Summertime offers such showpiece sights as Mizar and Alcor, the famous pair of stars at the bend in the Big Dipper's handle, and the perfectly round little fuzzball of M13, the Great Cluster in Hercules.
 Sweep the summer Milky Way from Cygnus overhead through Sagittarius low in the south, looking for knots of stars and luminous bubbles of interstellar gas.
-Some sections of the Milky Way look, to me, better in binoculars than through any telescope.
+Some sections of the Milky Way look, to me, better in binoculars for astronomy than through any telescope.

 In autumn, don't miss the Great Andromeda Galaxy, which looks like a dimly glowing little oval cloud.
 Contrast its smoothness with the delicate sparkle of the Double Cluster in Perseus.
 Winter's crisp skies are great for scanning the Hyades and Pleiades star clusters, then sweeping down to gaze at the Great Orion Nebula in Orion's Sword.
 Spring brings the unique Beehive star cluster in the constellation Cancer.